-British court rejects U.S. extradition request for WikiLeaks’ Julian Assange
+British court rejects U.S. extradition request for WikiLeaks’ Julian Assange, saying he is at risk of suicide

 "The overall impression is of a depressed and sometimes despairing man fearful for his future," Baraitser said.

+Assange was at the rear of courtroom, sitting in a glass booth, wearing a dark blue suit and a green surgical mask, and he closed his eyes as he listened to judge block his extradition.
+His partner and mother of their two children, Stella Moris, wept, as WikiLeaks editor in chief Kristinn Hrafnsson put his arm around her shoulders.

+In her ruling, the judge said she had no doubt that Assange could have a fair trial with an impartial jury in the United States.

-In her ruling, the magistrate described the harsh conditions Assange could face if convicted.
+Instead, she focused on the harsh conditions Assange could face if convicted.
 She described America's supermax prison, the Administrative Maximum Facility or AMX, in Florence, Colo., as a facility where inmates are kept in lockdown 23 hours a day with almost no human contact.

 “Faced with the conditions of near total isolation without the protective factors which limited his risk at HMP Belmarsh, I am satisfied the procedures described by the U.S. will not prevent Mr. Assange from finding a way to commit suicide and for this reason I have decided extradition would be oppressive by reason of mental harm and I order his discharge,” Baraitser said from the bench, reading from her ruling.